SelfAI: A self-directed framework for long-horizon scientific discovery: Introduction

-To address these issues, we propose \textbf{SelfAI}, a unified multi-agent self-training pipeline for continuous adaptability and transparent collaboration.
-As shown in Fig.~\ref{fig:flowchart}, SelfAI forms a closed loop that integrates user intent, cognitive reasoning, and experimental orchestration.
-Upstream, a \textbf{User Agent} converts high-level objectives and exploratory questions into standardized experiment configurations.
-These configurations enable the \textbf{Cognitive Agent} to analyze performance metrics, conduct reasoning over historical outcomes, and adjust the search trajectory, driving gradual improvement~\citep{hao2023reasoning,park2023generative}.
-A resource-aware \textbf{Experiment Manager} ensures efficient execution by handling resource scheduling, environment provisioning, adaptive checkpointing, and comprehensive experiment logging.
-During high-level parameter optimization, the Cognitive Agent and Experiment Manager jointly estimate the potential benefit of continued training and apply an optimal-stopping criterion to terminate unpromising trials.
-To evaluate scientific reasoning quality, we introduce two complementary evaluation metrics, Score (Discovery Efficiency) and $\text{AUP}_D$ (Area Under the Performance Diversity).
+Addressing these limitations requires a shift from execution-oriented autonomy toward cognitively oriented autonomy, in which discovery systems reason about exploration strategies, evaluate efficiency-diversity trade-offs, and adaptively decide when to stop.
+Motivated by this perspective, we introduce SelfAI, a self-directed, multi-agent-enabled discovery system that treats scientific discovery as a trajectory-level decision-making process.
+We integrate human intent, exploration reasoning, and experimental execution into a unified closed-loop framework.
+These are built with three modules and external tools (Fig.~\ref{fig:flowchart}a), enabling efficiency-diversity exploration in long-horizon scientific workflows.
+To evaluate discovery quality, we introduce two novel complementary metrics, Score (Discovery Efficiency) and $\text{AUP}_D$ (Area Under the Performance Diversity).
 Score aggregates, across tasks, the normalized improvement over the search space together with penalties for discovering good configurations late and for stopping far from the best-found point. $\text{AUP}_D$ explicitly encodes how broadly a solver explores the search space by summarizing the performance-diversity tradeoffs across the entire trajectory, enabling detailed analysis of exploration behavior and stopping decisions in long-term searches.
-Together, these metrics enable quantitative assessment of exploration behavior, reasoning structure, and stopping decisions in long-term autonomous experiments.
+Together, these metrics measure quantitative assessments of exploration behavior, reasoning structure, and stopping decisions in long-term autonomous experiments.

-In summary, SelfAI provides a continuously self-training system that autonomously iterates through cycles of intent-centric understanding, trajectory-aware reasoning, and adaptive strategic planning, enabling sustained performance gains with minimal human intervention.
-Through checkpoint tolerance, zero-code parallelization, and dynamic resource management, SelfAI substantially reduces redundant computation, improves resource efficiency, and accelerates search convergence in long-horizon scientific workflows.
-In addition, SelfAI integrates seamlessly with modern MLOps pipelines~\cite{akiba2019optuna,hydra,sklearn}, facilitating collaborative experiment coordination, end-to-end traceability of model evolution, and robust privacy protection for sensitive configurations and user data.
-Collectively, these capabilities make SelfAI a practical, scalable, and operationally mature platform for rapid scientific discovery.
-The key contributions of this paper are given as follows: